GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/synchronizing-content-from-upstream-to-downstream-sites/en.md

 }

 ############################################################
-# Attach "/graphql" to the domain, to point to that site's
+# (By default) Append "/graphql" to the domain, to point
-# GraphQL single endpoint
+# to that site's GraphQL single endpoint
 ############################################################
 query ExportDownstreamGraphQLEndpointsAndQuery(
   $endpointPath: String! = "/graphql"